bormaxi8080/osint-timeline/DRAFT.md

 ----

 Hiring Managers, are you in search of outstanding Intelligence and OSINT Professionals?
-Explore the OSINT Jobs Job Board today: https://www.osint-jobs.com/careers/post-a-job
+Explore the OSINT Jobs Board today: https://www.osint-jobs.com/careers/post-a-job

 Vicarious trauma & OSINT - A practical guide by Nico Dekens: https://www.dutchosintguy.com/post/vicarious-trauma-osint-a-practical-guide